Grampers-Dev/Isolation/README.md

 Good luck, and may victory be yours!

-## Game Instructions

-For a quick reference, you can show or hide the game instructions with the "Show Instructions" button.

 ## Canvas for the Game

 The game is rendered within a canvas element with a width of 800 pixels and a height of 600 pixels.